enumerizor/satisfactory-ansible/README.md

 **Note**: the user you are connecting with must have sudo rights on the server.
 If a password is required to use sudo on your server then you must also supply the `-K` argument to prompt for your sudo password.

-**note**: by default ansible expects your local system to have the host key of your server in it's known_hosts file, and will fail with an error if it does not.
+**Note**: by default ansible expects your local system to have the host key of your server in it's known_hosts file, and will fail with an error if it does not.
 The easiest way to fix this is to ssh to your server at least once and answer yes to the prompt about adding the host key.